radius-project/docs/docs/content/getting-started/tutorial/_index.md

 ## Overview

 This tutorial will teach you how to deploy a website as a Radius application from first principles.
-You will take away two things
+You will take away the following
 - Enough knowledge to map your own application in Radius
-- Radius features that will help you quickly iterate in local dev and port applications to cloud/edge
+- Separation of concerns between the different personas involved in a deployment
+- Achieve portability via connectors between your local and cloud environmnets

 ## Tutorial steps

 In this tutorial, you will:

+- Initialize a Radius environment
-- Define an application definition via Radius application model
+- Define an application via Radius application model
-- Run the application locally
 - Add connector resources for portability
-- Set up the environment
-- Deploy the application
+- Deploy and view the application
+- Add an Azure resource to back the connector
-- View the application
+- Deploy the application to a Radius environmnet configured with Azure cloud provider

 ## Prerequisites